-Homozygous is a word that refers to a particular gene that has identical alleles on both homologous chromosomes.
-It is referred to by two capital letters (XX) for a dominant trait, and two lowercase letters (xx) for a recessive trait.
+Homozygous refers to the state or condition that occurs when an individual inherits the same DNA sequence for a certain gene from both biological parents.
+When a particular gene has identical alleles (versions) of chromosomes inherited from both parents, the gene is homozygous.
+A homozygous trait is referred to by two capital letters (XX) for a dominant trait, and two lowercase letters (xx) for a recessive trait.

 - One person is immune to poison ivy, which is represented by the dominant PP trait; while another is not immune to poison ivy, which is represented by the recessive trait distinguished by the symbol pp.